pachterlab/seqspec/docs/DOCUMENTATION.md

 `seqspec` operates on `seqspec` compatible YAML files that follow the specification.
 All of the following examples will use the `seqspec` specification for the DOGMAseq-DIG assay which can be found here: `seqspec/specs/dogmaseq-dig/spec.yaml`.

+**IMPORTANT**: Many `seqspec` commands require that the specification be properly formatted and error-corrected.
+Errors in the spec can be found with `seqspec check` (see below for instructions).
+The spec can be properly formatted (or "filled in") with `seqspec format`.
+It is recommended to run `seqspec format` followed by `seqspec check` after writing a `seqspec` (or correcting errors in one).

 ### `seqspec check`: validate seqspec file

 Check that the `seqspec` file is correctly formatted and consistent with the [specification](https://github.com/IGVF/seqspec/blob/main/docs/SPECIFICATION.md).

 ```
 seqspec check [-o OUT] yaml
 ```